Nod (gesture)

-A nod of the head is a gesture in which the head is tilted in alternating up and down arcs along the sagittal plane.
+A nod of the head is a gesture in which a person tilts the head once or more in alternating up and down arcs along the sagittal plane.

 In many cultures, it is most commonly, but not universally, used to indicate agreement or as a greeting.
+English-speakers may use "beck" as a synonym of "nod".

 To indicate acceptance

 Different cultures assign different meanings to the gesture.
 Nodding to indicate "yes" is widespread, and appears in a large number of diverse cultural and linguistic groups.
 Areas in which nodding generally takes this meaning include the Indian subcontinent (note that the head bobble also shows agreement there), the Middle East, Southeast Asia, most of Europe, South America and North America.
 Nodding may also be used as a sign of recognition in some areas, or to show respect.
 An insult may be inferred if it is not returned in kind.

 In Greece, the single nod of the head down that indicates "yes" is often combined with closing the eyes simultaneously.
 This nod commonly also includes a very slight, almost unnoticeable, turn of the head to the left or right.

 An early survey of nodding and other gestures was The Expression of the Emotions in Man and Animals, written by Charles Darwin in 1872.
 Darwin wrote to missionaries in many parts of the world asking for information on local gestures, and concluded that nodding for "yes" was common to many different groups.

 Darwin suggested that babies, when hungry, search for milk by moving their heads vertically, but decline milk by turning their head from side to side.